somedatapacket/docs.humio.com/content/appendix/instance_sizing.md

 of data in cache, and because of the SSDs this would be avoiding the "cliff" when the cache runs full.
 The 3.8TB SSD would hold ~150 days of ingest data.

-With ephemeral SSD storage, you'd want to setup EBS instances for live backup (and kafka's storage), so that you can load the Humio data onto a fresh machine quickly.
+With ephemeral SSD storage, you'd want to setup EBS instances for live backup (and Kafka's storage), so that you can load the Humio data onto a fresh machine quickly.
 Humio live backup live-replicates all data to a separate network drive such that data loss is prevented even for ephemeral disks.